tnebooks/12th-biology/content.en/zoology/environmental/environmental_issues.md

 #### Sources

-The main sources of air pollution are:
-* **• Transport sources (Fig12.1)** – cars, buses,
-airplanes, trucks, trains
+The main sources of air pollution are:- **• Transport sources (Fig12.1)** – cars, buses, airplanes, trucks, trains

-* **Stationary sources** – power plants,
+- **Stationary sources** – power plants,
 incinerators, oil refineries, industrial facilities, and factories

-* **Area sources**– agricultural - wood /
+- **Area sources**– agricultural - wood /
 stubble burning, fireplaces

-* **Natural sources** – wind-blown dust,
+- **Natural sources** – wind-blown dust,
 wildfires, volcanoes.

 #### Effects of Air Pollution

-* Affects all organisms as they depend on the atmosphere for respiration.
+- Affects all organisms as they depend on the atmosphere for respiration.

-* Causes irritation in the throat, nose, lungs and eyes.
+- Causes irritation in the throat, nose, lungs and eyes.
 It causes breathing problems and aggravates existing health conditions such as emphysema and asthma.

-*  Contaminated air reduces the body’s defense mechanism and decreases the body’s capacity to fight other infections in the respiratory system.
+-  Contaminated air reduces the body’s defense mechanism and decreases the body’s capacity to fight other infections in the respiratory system.

-* Frequent exposure to polluted air increases the risk of cardiovascular diseases.
+- Frequent exposure to polluted air increases the risk of cardiovascular diseases.
 Breathing air that is filled with fine particulate matter can induce hardening of the arteries, triggering cardiac arrhythmia or even a heart attack.

-* People who exercise outdoors can sometimes be susceptible to adverse effects of air pollution because it involves deeper and faster breathing.
+- People who exercise outdoors can sometimes be susceptible to adverse effects of air pollution because it involves deeper and faster breathing.
 Hence it is advisable to walk or jog in the mornings in places with ample tree cover.

-* Gas leaks can be lethal or affect the quality of air in the affected area.
+- Gas leaks can be lethal or affect the quality of air in the affected area.

-* CO in the atmosphere interferes with O2 transport since haemoglopin has greater affinity for carbon monoxide.
+- CO in the atmosphere interferes with O2 transport since haemoglopin has greater affinity for carbon monoxide.
 At low concentration it causes headache and